-In the early 90’s a group of astrologers met in Toronto to discuss the idea of setting standards for astrology teaching in Canada.
-There were different lines of thought – become a chapter of NCGR – already an established organization or any of the other astrology organizations that existed at that time.
-The other option was to ‘go it alone’ - setting up an organization that was dedicated to Canadian students and teachers which would be trail blazing, a lot more work to do, but ultimately more rewarding.
+In the early 1990’s a dedicated group of astrology teachers and professionals met in Toronto to discuss the idea of setting standards for astrology teaching in Canada.
+There were different lines of thought; become a chapter of the National Council for Geocosmic Research or NCGR, an American foundation that was already established, or join any of several other astrology organizations that existed at that time.
+The final option was to ‘go it alone’ by setting up an organization that was dedicated to Canadian students and teachers and which would be trail blazing.
+There was a lot more work to do, but ultimately a much more rewarding choice.

 As students moved through their studies, the CAAE Board was kept busy with expanding membership, developing course curriculae and teachers, and all the business requirements of a growing company.
 Along the way, Murray Souva was replaced by Don Keith.
-When Elaine Pond moved away from the organization in early 2000, Janet Markham stepped in to assist Joan Gibbins and Joan Ann Evelyn took over as Secretary.
+When Elaine Pond moved away from the organization in early 2000, Janet Markham stepped in to assist Joan Gibbins and Joan Ann Evelyn became the board Secretary.

-December 6, 2009 saw the first CAAE graduates qualify under the CAAE banner.
-This included a range of teachers and students from Ontario, Manitoba and British Columbia as well as Nova Scotia.
-An important first step in realizing the goal of the CAAE to become a truly Canadian astrology organization.
+By December 6, 2009 the first CAAE graduates qualified under the CAAE banner which included a range of teachers and students from Ontario, Manitoba, British Columbia, and Nova Scotia.
+This was an important first step in realizing a goal of the CAAE to become a truly national Canadian astrology organization.